 Figure 2-7 shows the organisation of skeletal muscle.
-Each skeletal muscle fiber is a cylinder with diameter of 10-100 μ m and length which may extend up to 300,000 μ m (1 foot).
-The term skeletal muscle refers to a number of muscle fibers bond together by connective tissue.
-From the light microscope, the most striking picture is series of transverse light and dark bands forming a regular pattern along each fiber.
-Most skeletal and cardiac muscle fibers have these characteristics banding and are known as striated muscles.
+Each skeletal muscle fibre is a cylinder with diameter of $10\text{-}100\mu\text{m}$ and length which may extend up to $300,000\mu\text{m}$ (1 foot).
+The term skeletal muscle refers to a number of muscle fibres bond together by connective tissue.
+From the light microscope, the most striking picture is series of transverse light and dark bands forming a regular pattern along each fibre.
+Most skeletal and cardiac muscle fibres have these characteristics banding and are known as striated muscles.
 Smooth muscle cells show no binding patterns.
-Although the pattern appears to be continuous across the entire cytoplasm of a single fiber, the bands are actually confined to a number of independent cylindrical elements, known as myofibrils.
-Each myofibril is about 1 to 2 micron (μ m) in diameter and continues throughout the length of the muscle fiber.
-Myofibrils occupy about 80% of the fiber volume and vary in number from several hundred to several thousand per single fiber, depending on the fiber diameter.
+Although the pattern appears to be continuous across the entire cytoplasm of a single fibre, the bands are actually confined to a number of independent cylindrical elements, known as myofibrils.
+Each myofibril is about 1 to 2 micron (μ m) in diameter and continues throughout the length of the muscle fibre.
+Myofibrils occupy about 80% of the fibre volume and vary in number from several hundred to several thousand per single fibre, depending on the fibre diameter.

 The myofibrils consist of smaller filaments which are arranged in a repeating pattern along the length of the fibril.
 One unit of this repeating pattern is known as a sarcomere (little muscle), which is the functional unit of the contractile system in striated muscles.
-Each sarcomere contains two types of filaments: Thick filament composed of the contractile protein called myosin and thin filaments containing the contractile protein components; (i) Actin (ii) Tropomyosin (iii) Troponin.
+Each sarcomere contains two types of filaments: Thick filament composed of the contractile protein called myosin and thin filaments containing the contractile protein components; (I) Actin (ii) Tropomyosin (iii) Troponin.

-Troponin is made up of three subunits: (i) Troponin I (ii) Troponin T (iii) Troponin C.
+Troponin is made up of three subunits: (I) Troponin I (ii) Troponin T (iii) Troponin C.

-The thick filaments, 12-18nm in diameter are located in the central region of the sarcomere, where their orderly parallel arrangements gives rise to the dark bands known as A-bands, because they are anisotropic to polarised light.
+The thick filaments, 12-18nm in diameter are located in the central region of the sarcomere, where their orderly parallel arrangements give rise to the dark bands known as A-bands, because they are anisotropic to polarised light.
 Thin filaments, 5-8nm in diameter are attached at either end of a sarcomere to a structure known as Z-line.
 Two successive Z-lines define the limits of the sarcomere.
 Z-lines are short fibrous structures, which interconnect the thin filaments from two adjoining sarcomeres thus, provide an anchoring point for the thin filaments, which extends from the Z-lines towards the centre of the sarcomere where they overlap with the thick filament.